 Content sells; it helps businesses to make money.
-So, if you’re a freelance writer looking for writing opportunities, keep content creation gigs on your radar for 2021.
+So, if you’re a freelance writer looking for writing opportunities, keep content creation gigs on your radar now.

 BIG tip: the best writing jobs aren’t advertised.
 You’ll need to pitch for them.
 We discussed pitching for new business in our article on writing challenges; it’s an essential skill.